ooni/ooni.org/content/post/2020-iran-blocks-farsi-wikipedia.md

-In this case, when we attempt to establish a TLS connection to an unrelated domain name (www.kernel.org), SNI blocking is closing the connection during the Client hello stage.
+In this case, when we attempt to establish a TLS connection to an unrelated domain name (www.kernel.org), SNI blocking is closing the connection during the ClientHello stage.

 # Further testing